YahyaRabbani20/rheological-fluid-neural-network-modeling/README.md

 ---

 ## Acknowledgments
 This work was conducted as part of my research at **Iran University of Science and Technology (IUST)**.
-The project reflects my interest in using machine learning techniques to model the behavior of magnetorheological fluids under different conditions.
+The project reflects my interest in using machine learning techniques to model the behavior of magnetorheological fluids under different conditions, as well as my experience in teaching optimization algorithms for chemical engineering processes.